Python (programming language): Design philosophy and features

 Python is a multi-paradigm programming language.
 Object-oriented programming and structured programming are fully supported, and many of their features support functional programming and aspect-oriented programming – including metaprogramming and metaobjects.
 Many other paradigms are supported via extensions, including design by contract and logic programming.
-Python is often referred to as a 'glue language' because it is purposely designed to be able to integrate components written in other languages.
+Python is often referred to as a because it is purposely designed to be able to integrate components written in other languages.

 Python uses dynamic typing and a combination of reference counting and a cycle-detecting garbage collector for memory management.
 It uses dynamic name resolution (late binding), which binds method and variable names during program execution.